Detective Fiction Has Nothing on This Victorian-Science Murder Mystery

 The second Mrs. Kent was said to be impatient with her two younger stepchildren, Constance and William, and in July 1856, when they were 12 and 11, the pair had run away from home.
 In the same outhouse where Saville’s body was discovered, Constance had changed into a set of William’s clothes, cut off her hair, and stuffed her dress and petticoats into the tank.
 The two had set out on foot for the coast, planning to sign on to a ship’s crew as cabin boys; they traveled about 10 miles before an innkeeper, suspecting they were runaways, reported them to the police.
 While press accounts of the incident varied, most of them cast Constance as the instigator.
 Decades later, Constance herself recalled that she had remained defiant when apprehended, leading her questioners to treat her “as a bad boy who had led the other astray.”

 While the suspicions of the local police had focused on Saville’s nursemaid, Elizabeth Gough, Whicher was more interested in Constance.
-Interviews with her schoolmates and the household staff convinced him that the 16-year-old had been consumed with jealousy toward her father’s new family, and toward her young stepbrother in particular.
+Interviews with her schoolmates and the household staff convinced him that the 16-year-old had been consumed with jealousy toward her father’s new family, and toward her young half-brother in particular.
 He also learned that one of the three nightdresses she owned was unaccounted for, and while she claimed it had been lost in the wash, he suspected she had been wearing it on the night of the murder and had later hidden or destroyed it.
 On July 20, Whicher arrested Constance, charging her with Saville’s murder.

 The detective’s careful observations, however, were not enough to make his charge stick—or extract a confession from his suspect.
 Constance insisted on her innocence, and after days of searching at Whicher’s behest, the missing nightgown remained missing.
 After a week in jail, Constance was examined before a sympathetic audience by the local magistrates, who apparently agreed with her lawyer’s claim that “there is not one tittle of evidence against this young lady.”
 Constance was released on July 27, with the stipulation that she remain available for further questioning.
 The next day, a defeated Whicher took the train back to London.